Vancouver Island Pottery Supply

 Monday - Friday 9 - 4 pm

-Closed all provincial and federal holidays Next closure for a Stat holiday is for October 14th Thanksgiving
+Closed all provincial and federal holidays Next closure for a Stat holiday is for November 11th for Remembrance Day

 Information